 - When issued a BBYO nametag it must be worn and displayed for the duration of the program.

 - Proper/respectful attire must be worn at all times.
 Shoes must be worn in public spaces.

 - Teens may not leave the program venue without prior approval by staff unless part of the BBYO sanctioned agenda.

 - Visitors may not attend BBYO programs unless they are registered as guests by staff in advance.

 - Teens must report property issues or damages in any location to BBYO staff immediately.
-Any unreported damages will be charged to participant.
+Any unreported damages could be charged to participants.

 - Participants are responsible for securing and administering their own medications unless the rules of the program explicitly state differently.
 Sharing of medications (prescription and over-the-counter) with others is strictly prohibited.

 - Social media must be used responsibly at all times - including during overnight/immersive experiences.
 Posts with dirty spirit, that slander other teens, staff, volunteers, speakers/guests or from anonymous accounts that use BBYO images, logos or the BBYO name will not be tolerated.